-Parameter Description pppoe-password PAP password configured on the PPPoE access concentrator.
+Parameter Description <password></password> Enter the keyword ip-pppoe-password followed by the PAP password configured on the PPPoE Access Concentrator for the switch.

 Note the following about enabling the PPPoE client on the switch:

 - You cannot enable both the DHCP and PPPoE client on the switch at the same time. - You can enable the PPPoE client on only one VLAN on the switch (the VLAN cannot be VLAN 1). - You can connect only one port in the VLAN to the uplink switch. - At least one interface in the VLAN must be in the up state before the PPPoE client requests an IP address from the server.